Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe Radeon RX 6950 XT should theoretically be a small bit faster than the Radeon Vega Frontier Edition in general. (explain)
+Memory BandwidthThe Radeon RX 6950 XT, in theory, should perform a bit faster than the Radeon Vega Frontier Edition in general. (explain)

-Texel RateThe Radeon RX 6950 XT will be a lot (more or less 74%) more effective at AF than the Radeon Vega Frontier Edition. (explain)
+Texel RateThe Radeon RX 6950 XT should be quite a bit (more or less 74%) more effective at AF than the Radeon Vega Frontier Edition. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison